 - Kidney disease

 - Chronic lung diseases (pulmonary edema only)

 - A damaged lymphatic system

-If left unchecked, edema can result in the overlying skin becoming stretched, developing infections or ulcerating.
+If left unchecked, peripheral and general edema can result in the overlying skin becoming stretched, developing infections or ulcerating.
 Also, decreased blood circulation can lead to blood clots in the deep veins of the body, also known as deep vein thrombosis.